 Many saw it coming and some even tried to ignore it, but unfortunately, South Africa’s biggest fear has come true – RSA’s sovereign credit rating has been downgraded to junk status.
 Although this is devastating news for some and radical economic transformation is leaving uncertain and negative footprints for South Africans in the market as well as for foreign investors, it is not all doom and gloom.
 South Africans are tough and have shown that they are resilient in challenging times.

 The question one has to ask is what is junk status?
 Standard and Poor downgraded South Africa’s foreign currency rating to BB+ (sub-investment grade) while local currency debt has been downgraded to BBB- (a bit above junk).
 Which still gives the country some hope.
 A credit rating can be compared to an individual’s credit score.
 In the same way, your score influences your ability to get credit, a country’s credit-worthiness gets affected.
-It also affects foreign investments by giving investors an indication whether they will get their money’s worth or not.
+It also affects foreign investments by giving investors an indication of whether they will get their money’s worth or not.
 But it is still not as bad as it looks.

 - Interest rates may go up and have an impact on all consumers.
 But interest rates are still low compared to 2008.